Miami Hurricanes football: 1960s

 In the later years of Gustafson's tenure, two-time All-America quarterback George Mira guided the Hurricanes to berths in the 1961 Liberty Bowl and the 1962 Gotham Bowl, where they lost both games.

 In 1963, the team struggled to a 3–7 record.
 Nevertheless, Mira, who set many of the school's passing records during his four years at Miami, appeared on the cover of Sports Illustrated and finished fifth in the Heisman Trophy voting as a senior.

 Following the season, Gustafson decided to step down as head coach and Charlie Tate, an assistant at Georgia Tech, was hired to replace him.
 Gustafson has the Hurricane record for most years as head coach (16) and most wins (93).
 Charlie Tate's first seasons at Miami were uneventful, with the team posting a 4–5–1 record in 1964 and a reverse 5–4–1 record in 1965.
 1966 brought the arrival of defensive end Ted Hendricks, the only three-time All-American in school history, and the Hurricanes won eight games, earning a trip to the Liberty Bowl, where they defeated No. 9 Virginia Tech, 14–7.

 In December 1966, the program was integrated when African-American wide receiver Ray Bellamy signed a letter of intent to play football at the university.
-Miami returned to bowl play in 1967, dropping the Bluebonnet Bowl to Colorado, 31–21.
+The Hurricanes returned to bowl play in 1967, appearing in the Bluebonnet Bowl, where they lost to Colorado 31–21.
 The Hurricanes had a 5–5–0 season in 1968 and 4–6–0 in 1969.

-1970 to 1978
+1970s

 Tate resigned as head coach two games into the 1970 season, later citing burn out and fatigue from "fighting the money battle and other battles" as the basis for his decision.
 Walt Kichefski, an assistant on Tate's staff, was elevated to head coach in the wake of Tate's resignation and coached the team to a 3–8 record in 1970.
 He was not retained the following season.

 On December 20, 1970, Fran Curci, a former All-American quarterback for the Hurricanes under Andy Gustafson, was named as the program's new head coach.
-Curci's 1971 team improved by a game, but rival Florida Gators defeated Miami in a game that came to be known as "the Gator Flop."
-The Gators led throughout the game and were up 45–8 when John Reaves threw an interception to Miami's defense with little time left in the fourth quarter.
+Curci's 1971 team improved by a game, but rival Florida Gators defeated the Hurricanes in a game that came to be known as "the Gator Flop".
+The Gators led throughout the game and were up 45–8 when John Reaves threw an interception to the Hurricanes' defense with little time left in the fourth quarter.
 Reaves needed just 15 more passing yards to break the NCAA record for career passing yards.
-But with time winding down and Miami driving in Florida territory, there was a good chance the Gators offense would not get the ball back.
-After the Miami snap at the Florida 8 yard line, nearly all the Gators defensive players "flopped" down on the field.
-Miami quarterback John Hornibrook walked in untouched for a touchdown.
-A few minutes later, Reaves got his record as time expired.
-Curci called the incident "the worst thing I have ever seen in football."